minator10000/buymods/README.md

-anyone can get thier mod in a week
+anyone can get their mod in a week